Stepping into the Dark

 Throughout our lives we are asked to make leaps of faith, to step into the darkness and go beyond our own understanding.
 Often this happens in cases where we may intellectually know the correct course of action but we can’t see how it will work or what the end will be.

-It reminds me of the iconic “only in a leap from the lion’s head shall he prove his worth” moment for Indiana Jones in the Last Crusade.
+It reminds me of the iconic “only in a leap from the lion’s head shall he prove his worth’ moment for Indiana Jones in The Last Crusade#PaidLink.
 Ignoring all that his senses told him, he knew he had to take the step off into the abyss and trust.
 Go back or trust, those were the only two options.

 Now, we all love stories, like Indiana’s, where the suspense is immediately resolved and we can celebrate along with the hero because fear was overcome, action was taken and the reward gained.
 Unfortunately, that’s not always how life works.
 Sometimes, the reward is not realized immediately.
 Sometimes it takes time.

 One thing I loved about the World Domination Summit was the passion held by all of the attendees.
 Each was passionate about something, and many were actively pursuing those passions.
 Calls to “escape from Cubicle Nation’ were common.
 We celebrated those who had done just that–put everything on hold or risked it all to follow their dreams.
 They succeeded, so it follows we can, too.

 One of the most poignant talks given at the summit was by Tess Vigeland.
 Having had a skyrocketing career culminating in being the host of a NPR‘s weekly show Marketplace Money, she found all of her dreams fulfilled.
 Unfortunately, this silently caused her to stop dreaming.
 But, we all need dreams.
 They are essential.
 One day she awoke to find she was no longer happy.
 Successful, yes.
 Happy, no.

 So, she made the decision we were all celebrating: stepping into the dark.
 She quit her job.
 Commentary was immediate: